rianmueller/alternative-medicine-connector/README.md

 # alternative-medicine-connector

-> A PWA website for connecting patients with alternative medicines and dispensaries
+> A PWA for connecting patients with alternative medicines and dispensaries

 ## Introduction

-Build a personal web app using:
+Build a progressive web app using:

 - **Backend**